Trendyol/Jdempotent/README.md

 # Goal of this Jdempotent-spring-boot-starter

-Make your listener or etc idempotent easily
+Make your endpoints idempotent easily

 # Usage

-1 - First of all you need add dependency to pom.xml
+1 - First of all, you need to add a dependency to pom.xml

 ```xml
     <dependency>